How to Extract Audio from Video

 - Already installed on many systems, making it a convenient choice.

-- Reliable for quick audio extractions with minimal setup.
+- Reliable for quick extractions with minimal setup.

 Cons: